ESR10 – HMI on bicycles, promoting Transparent AV interactions

 Popular scientific abstract

 Integrating automated vehicles (AVs) into the traffic system may contribute to substantial reductions in road-traffic fatalities and injuries while improving mobility.
 Even though traffic in the future may become fully automated, there will still be vulnerable road users (VRUs) like pedestrians and cyclists interacting with the AVs.
 We currently lack information on how mixed urban traffic will be affected by the interaction between the different the road users in terms of safety, trust and transparency.
-The aim of ESR 10: Human machine interfaces (HMIs) on bicycles promoting transparent AV interactions is to investigate whether a device can enhance the communication between cyclists and AVs.
-Through a series of interviews and surveys, we will identify the cyclists’ needs and preferences for useful HMI modalities that promote safe, transparent and trustworthy AV-cyclist interaction.
-We will test these HMI devices in virtual and real life traffic.
-Combined with the research from the other ESRs, the knowledge acquired in this project will help solve the upcoming challenges in traffic and prepare us for the traffic environment of tomorrow.
+The aim of ESR 10: Human machine interfaces (HMIs) promoting safe AV/cyclist interactions is to establish how the interaction between cyclists and AVs can be enhanced by cyclist-oriented HMIs.
+Our findings suggest that cyclists are enthusiastic about adding more technology to their bicycles, but there are concerns about the responsibility of safety being imposed on vulnerable road users if such HMIs are required for safety.
+External on-vehicle HMIs (eHMIs) that are visible from all around the vehicle are likely the best solutions to accommodate cyclists’ movement patterns and to make sure the message can be observed at higher speeds.

 Who am I?